The Pegasus Awards

 4. If the composer passed away before SF fandom existed, is their material sung by Fandom?

 If the first three answers are 'no'; then this is not a person that should be nominated; no matter how good you feel their song, performance ability, or compositional talent is.
 For example, Weird Al is not, and never has been, interested in filk.
-Therefore, he (and his songs) are not eligible.
+The same holds true for Jonathon Coulton (we know, we've asked him).
+Therefore, they (and their songs) are not eligible.

 Question 4 is a kicker.
 What do we do about Kipling, and other composers in this category?
 OVFF prefers to think of the Pegasus as a living award; meeting the needs of our ever changing community.
 If a majority of the community chooses to recognize someone in this category, then we recognize that individual.